 Bilbao

-Bilbao, or Bilbo in Basque, is the capital of the Basque Country and is located on the Northern Way.
-Geographically, it is located on the mouth of the river Nervión in the estuary of Bilbao.
-It is the most populated city in the whole of the Basque Country, which together with its metropolitan area is projected in an urban continuum over the estuary, with more than one million inhabitants.
+Bilbao, or Bilbo in Basque, is the capital of the province of Bizkaia and is located on the Northern Way.
+Geographically, it is situated at the mouth of the Nervión River in the Bilbao estuary.
+It is the most populated city in the Basque Country, and its metropolitan area forms an urban continuum along the estuary with more than one million inhabitants.

-This area was one of the regions of strong industrialization during the policies of Franco’s developmentalism, so it suffered a strong crisis associated with the industrial restructuring of 1983.
-However, unlike many other industrial areas that went into decline, Bilbao knew how to reorient itself and rebuild itself economically.
-Its process of reconversion and landscape and natural restoration of the estuary is one of the most praised and outstanding in Spain.
-Today, it stands as one of the most dynamic metropolis of the country, sharing cultural scenarios of reference, at the height of cities like Madrid or Barcelona.
+This area was a center of heavy industrialization during the 20th century, which led to a severe crisis during the industrial restructuring of the 1980s.
+However, unlike many other industrial regions that fell into decline, Bilbao successfully reinvented itself economically.
+Its process of reconversion and the environmental restoration of the estuary is one of the most celebrated in Spain.
+Today, it stands as one of the country's most dynamic metropolises, offering a cultural scene on par with cities like Madrid or Barcelona.

 A little history

-Bilbao is part of the historical territory of the Basque Country.
-It was founded in 1300 by Diego López de Haro V “El Intruso”, Lord of Bizkaia.
-It seems that its dynamism and consolidation would come from the establishment of the Jacobean route of the north, and the growth of its port associated with trade.
+Bilbao was founded in the year 1300 by Diego López de Haro V, Lord of Bizkaia.
+Its historical dynamism and consolidation were driven by the establishment of the Northern Way of Saint James and the growth of its commercial port.

 Foral Palace of Bilbao

-This beautiful building was built in 1900, in eclectic style, by the architect Luis Aladrén.
-The main façade presents a combination of the old Renaissance palaces inspired by the work of Alberti, with a “rustic style” padding, in combination with neoclassical structures and a clear ornamentation coming from the baroque style.
+This beautiful building was built in 1900 in an eclectic style by the architect Luis Aladrén.
+The main façade presents a combination of old Renaissance palaces inspired by the work of Alberti, featuring "alla rustica" rustication, combined with neoclassical structures and clear Baroque ornamentation.

 Guggenheim Museum

-The impressive building that houses the museum is the work of the brilliant contemporary American architect Frank Ghery.
-Pilgrims who have had the opportunity to follow the French Route through La Rioja will remember the architecture of the Marqués de Riscal winery.
+The impressive building that houses the museum is the work of the brilliant contemporary architect Frank Gehry.
+Pilgrims who have walked the French Way through La Rioja will recognize his style from the Marqués de Riscal winery.

-This museum, located on the Abandoibarra promenade, was inaugurated in 1997.
-It is a museum that houses mainly contemporary works.
-It houses works by such renowned artists as Louise Bourgeois (the Spider located outside), Frank Rothko, Antonio Saura, Jorge Oteiza, Anselm Kiefer, and Andy Warhol, among others.
+Located on the Abandoibarra promenade, the museum was inaugurated in 1997.
+It primarily houses contemporary art, including works by renowned artists such as Louise Bourgeois (the "Maman" spider located outside), Mark Rothko, Antonio Saura, Jorge Oteiza, Anselm Kiefer, and Andy Warhol, among others.

 Plaza Nueva

-The new square, built in neoclassical style, is one of the city’s main centres of leisure and commerce.
-On Sundays there is a weekly market, interesting for everyone.
+Built in a neoclassical style, Plaza Nueva is one of the city's main hubs for leisure and commerce.
+On Sundays, it hosts a weekly market that is a popular attraction for all visitors.

 Cathedral of Santiago

-The cathedral of Santiago de Bilbao was built in the 15th century in Gothic style.
-It is one of the most important religious buildings in the city.
+The Cathedral of Santiago de Bilbao was built in the 15th century in the Gothic style.
+It is the most historic religious building in the city and a key landmark for pilgrims.

 www.bilbao.eus